 Maintaining boundaries with people in general is difficult if you are not used to doing them.
 I’ve heard clients say, “I don’t want to be mean.”
 Being clear about your needs and informing someone that they are stepping over your personal boundary is not mean; it’s assertive.
 You are also acknowledging that you deserve to be treated in a manner that is respectful of who you are and what you want in life.

-If nothing else works then another way to set a boundary is by censoring the topics you share with your controlling parents.
-The bottom line is that if you’ve already spoken to your parents about their overbearing behaviour and they still try to control your life, it’s up to you to create that boundary for yourself.
+If nothing else works then another way to set a boundary is by censoring the topics you share with your controlling mother or father.
+The bottom line is that if you’ve already spoken to your parents about their overbearing behavior and they still try to control your life, it’s up to you to create that boundary for yourself.
 You can’t force people to change, but you can certainly change things about yourself.
 So if you know that child rearing is a hot button topic that gets you and your parents started into a downward spiral of anxiety, judgment, guilt and frustration, avoid the topic and talk about the last movie you saw or the new restaurant you enjoyed.

 If you’ve made a point to set those boundaries, look for the times that they have respected those wishes.
 It’s a lot easier to notice the annoying moments and tense exchanges, but how would you know if there was a moment when your mom held back a negative comment?
 Are there times you have shared something personal with your dad, expecting him to have a critical reply but instead he was encouraging?
 Foster those moments with your parents; share with your dad how much you appreciate those kind words and support.